Spb2005/Thrustmaster-T248-reverse-engineering/README.md

 6. Firmware Dump
    - Is it possible that SWDIO and SWCLK being used as button inputs prevents access to the debug interface?
    - Could the STM32 need to be forced into a specific debug mode to allow firmware dumping?
+   - Is the Wheel also updated, during an firmware update using the PC Program.
+   - Is it possible to extract both firmware parts (Wheelbase and Wheel) from the firmware file found in the Pc Program.
 7. General
    - Why was a completely new protocol designed for just two wheels (T124 and T248)?
    - Why is the protocol so complex, with: